-It is important to note that the search functionality is ended only to facilitate finding worker records in order to update them.
+It is important to note that the search functionality is intended only to facilitate finding worker records in order to update them.

 Creating a worker

 In order to create a worker record, a person record must already exist for the individual.
 A worker record is essentially an add-on to the person record (they share the same unique ID inside Machete).
 Therefore, the create worker functionality is a part of the Person record, to simplify correlating the two records.